This story, which originally published on November 23, has been updated.

 San Juan, Puerto Rico (CNN) – On the southeastern coast of this island, where Hurricane Maria made landfall in September, the waves of the Caribbean lash the crumbling foundation of Jose Morales’ battered seaside home.

 A year ago, the Morales clan kicked off the holidays in Yabucoa with a large outdoor gathering that included turkey and a traditional pig roast.
-It's an example of the importance Puerto Ricans place on the Christmas season, when family feasts and roving parties called parrandas happen seemingly every week.
+It’s an example of the importance Puerto Ricans place on the Christmas season, when family feasts and roving parties known as parrandas happen seemingly every week.

 But this year is different.

 “This year there will be no Christmas,” says Morales, who is 74 and legally blind.
 “Those who can will enjoy the holidays.
 We can’t.
 We’ll be here.
 Living in fear, in danger.”

 Up the road, his sister Paula Morales, 67, sits in a plastic chair – one of two pieces of furniture in her living room – under the blue plastic tarp that has replaced her roof.
 A small painting of a clown, one of the few things she salvaged after the storm, hangs on the wall.

 At night, Morales (pictured above) sits by candlelight or the glare of her battery-operated lamp and listens to the crashing waves.
 Most of her belongings lie in a pile outside what’s left of her cinder block house.

 “I can’t think about the holidays right now,” she says, eating white rice and red beans from a small plate.
 “I have too many worries.”